-Days in accounts receivable is calculated as the average accounts receivable for the quarter divided by the average daily revenue.
+Days in accounts receivable (A/R) is calculated as the average A/R for the quarter divided by the average daily revenue.
 Days in inventory is calculated as the average inventory for the quarter divided by the average daily cost of sales.
-Days in accounts payable is calculated as the average accounts payable (including accruals) for the quarter divided by average daily cost of sales.
-Cash cycle days is calculated as the sum of days in accounts receivable and days in inventory, less the days in accounts payable.
-Cash cycle days for the first quarter of 2005 improved sequentially primarily due to the timing of payments towards the end of the quarter partially offset by a seasonal decline in inventory turns and the timing of collections.
+Days in accounts payable (A/P) is calculated as the average A/P (including accruals) for the quarter divided by average daily cost of sales.
+Cash cycle days is calculated as the sum of days in A/R and days in inventory, less the days in A/P. Cash cycle days improved sequentially due to improved inventory management.
+The decrease in A/R days for the second quarter, which reflects improved collection efforts, were offset by lower A/P days.